The York Dungeon welcomes all guests with disabilities and their support assistants.

 Assistance dogs are welcome in the York Dungeon.
 However due to health and safety regulations animals are not permitted to access rides during the tour.
 There are loud noises, mist effects and smells (good and nasty) that may be confusing to assistance animals.
 For more detailed information please email: firstname.lastname@example.org

 The York Dungeon Shop has a fantastic range of goodies to remember your visit!
 Like the Dungeon it is unique experience and is accessible via Cumberland Street for gifts all year round!

 Watch out for our latest offers on Facebook and Twitter!

-Members of the British Association of Leisure Parks, Piers and Attractions (BALPAA) welcomes visits by disabled people and will do all that is possible to ensure a safe and pleasurable stay.
+Members of the British Association of Leisure Parks, Piers and Attractions (BALPAA) welcomes visits by all visitors with disabilities and will do all that is possible to ensure a safe and pleasurable stay.
 However certain rides/attractions within our attraction can be physically demanding and vigorous.
-We therefore reserve the tight to refuse admission to certain rides/attractions should we feel there is a danger to a particular individual or individuals for whatever reason.
+We therefore reserve the right to refuse admission to certain rides/attractions should we feel there is a danger to a particular individual or individuals for whatever reason.
 We have been advised by the health and safety executive that refusal on the grounds of health and safety does not constitute discrimination.
 We hope that you understand and accept the decisions made in the interest of your safety.

 “Well done Guys n Girls.
 What a show.
 I'd recommend anyone going to York to not miss out.
 Characters are excellent and the whole experience was superb.
 Frights and laughs galore.